How do I know if I qualify for Graduation with Distinction or Distinction in the Major?

 - Thesis of Distinction: This award is granted at graduation, upon the recommendation of a department to the Dean of the College of Letters & Science, to any student not earning the Honors degree who has written an exceptionally good or original thesis.
 This recognition is awarded without consideration of the student's record in other work.
 The Chair of the department appoints a committee to read the thesis and make an appropriate recommendation.
 The award is noted on the student's official transcript.

-Please see the Undergraduate Catalog for information about several ways in which the College of Letters & Science recognizes academic excellence achieved by L&S undergraduates.
+Please see the Guide for information about several ways in which the College of Letters & Science recognizes academic excellence achieved by L&S undergraduates.